 Coffee from the Huehuetenango region has long been a staple in the TCC lineup.
 Why is coffee from this impossible to spell and difficult to pronounce region so consistently popular?
 Isn’t it just another clean, crisp fully washed coffee from Central America?
 Well, yeah, but it’s also got a bit of punch.
 A little rough around the edges, but in a good way.
 It’s got a bit more body, a bit more bite, a bit more complexity.
 It’s not a wet-hulled Sumatra by any means, we’re talking degrees.
 But degrees make a difference when you’re looking for that classic breakfast cup.
 You can add a bit of milk and sugar and the coffee will still shine through!
 Many years ago I heard it referred to as a “powerhouse” coffee and that’s always been the best word I’ve heard to describe it.
 And that’s why Huehuetenango coffee has become an integral base for our Espresso and House Blend (whoops, giving away company secrets out here!).

-This single farm offering from Rolando Sanchez’s farm, Finca Claima, has held up incredibly well and it’s obvious in the cup that he takes a great deal of care with his crop.
+This year’s fresh crop from Rolando Sanchez’s farm, Finca Claima, continues to impress us.
 There's a specific flavor profile we look for when we source Huehuetenangos, and this coffee checks all the boxes.
 The cup is rich, buttery and bold; it’s moderately bright, and slightly complex with a warm, earthy finish.
-We tasted notes of baker’s chocolate, brown sugar, lemon and peanut brittle.
+We tasted notes of dark chocolate, caramel, peach & cashew.
 Exactly what we want out of a classic Huehuetenango coffee!

 Reminder!
 This coffee is raw, you must roast it before brewing

-Acidity & Brightness: Moderately bright and fairly sweet
+Acidity & Brightness: Fairly bright and fairly sweet

-Balance & Finish: Slightly complex with a warm, earthy finish
+Balance & Finish: Slightly complex with a warm, lingering finish

 Body & Texture: Big, rich body and buttery texture